Towards Continual Reinforcement Learning: A Review and Perspectives: Background

 In the RL literature the concepts of tasks and non-stationarity have been defined in many different ways depending on the context.
 As such, this is a point of confusion in the literature that we hope to provide some clarity on here.
 From our perspective, there are two primary views that have been taken in past work.
 In the first view, we consider that actual components of the RL environment may exhibit some time dependence.
 We will position most of our survey in terms of this view as it is the most common perspective taken in the continual learning literature to date.
 However, another valid perspective to take is that the underlying physics of the world fundamentally exhibit stationary dynamics and that perceived non-stationarity is really only a consequence of unobserved phenomena that result in changed dynamics from an agent's own (potentially ignorant) perspective.
 We will take this view only when discussing approaches for \textit{context detection} in Sec. \ref{sec:contextdetection} or approaches for multi-agent RL as this view is key to the underlying theory behind these techniques.

 \textbf{Non-stationary Function View:} We highlight the view that fundamental components of the RL environment may exhibit time dependence in Figure \ref{agent-env-interface}.
-Indeed, in the extreme case it is possible that the transition function, reward function, observation function, and action space may all depend on time.
+Indeed, in the most extreme case, it is possible that the transition function, reward function, observation function, and action space may all depend on time.
 In this setting, for the purposes of this paper, we will define a task $z$ as constituting a stationary MDP $M^{(z)} = \langle \mathcal{S}^{(z)}, \mathcal{A}^{(z)}, p^{(z)}, r^{(z)}, \gamma^{(z)} \rangle$ with initial state distribution $p_{0}^{(z)}$.
 This implies that there is a discrete set of tasks.
-However, in the extreme case, this set may be of infinite size where no task is ever visited for more than a single time step.
-In principle, it is possible that MDPs may vary as a continuous function of time.
+However, in the most extreme case, this set may be of infinite size where no task is ever visited for more than a single time step.
+In principle, it is also possible that MDPs may vary as a continuous function of time.
 That said, this distinction is only relevant for RL in continuous time MDPs, which is beyond the scope of this paper.

 \textbf{Partially Observable View:} Another view on non-stationarity is that it is not a feature of the environment itself, but rather only the agent's perspective in that environment.
 This viewpoint certainly appears realistic when we make comparisons to human learning.
 It appears that most non-stationarity that humans experience in their lives is the result of interacting in a huge environment with a massive number of agents who are changing their behaviors for possibly unknown reasons over time.
 When we take this view in the context of RL, a task is defined as an unobserved component of the state that an agent must develop beliefs about to achieve optimal performance.
+Indeed, as explained in \citep{xie2020deep}, non-stationarity chiefly adds a non-Markovian aspect to the learning setting that the POMDP framework helps directly address.